mutaphore/RTSP-Client-Server/README.md

 $ make
 ```

-I've already created the following scripts to run each of the components in this
-project:

-- run_server: runs the server
-- run_client: runs the client
-- run_funky: runs the FunkyServer
+To re-build, run `make clean` to remove all class files first.

 After compiling the files, simply type the following commands to run each program:

 ```
-$ ./run_server
+$ ./run_server # run the server
-$ ./run_client
+$ ./run_client # run the client
-$ ./run_funky  // Copy FunkyServer class files from extra/ before running this
+$ ./run_funky  # run the funky server (copy FunkyServer class files from extra/ before running this)
 ```

 Note that the client and server are assumed to be running on the same computer